Social Services, Counseling & Community job market report cover, Chicago-Naperville-Elgin, IL-IN, 2026-06

 Entry-Level Candidates

-Next step: Build one resume version around case management, crisis intervention, documentation, and collaboration, because those are the most repeated local skill requests.[5]
+Next step: Build one resume version around case management, documentation, and care coordination, and a second around youth/family or outreach work.

 Mid-Career Candidates